AtomicNibble/PulpEngine/README.md

 To combat this the engine is split into various modules that don't depend on each other allowing them to build in parallel.
 This also means that even though a full rebuild takes about 60 seconds if you are working on a single module build times are typically below 1 second.

+All inter-module communication happens via virtual functions which helps prevent changes in one module resulting in other modules rebuilding.
-One downside of this approach is that all inter-module communication happens via virtual functions, so the interfaces are designed to accept large batches of data to minimize virtual calls.
+As a result the interfaces are designed to accept large batches of data to minimize virtual call overhead.

+One nice benefit is that it's trivial to have multiple implementations of a given engine module and swap them out (different render backend, ..).

 For shipping builds, all the engine modules are static linked into a single binary which allows devirtualization to occur.